BlinkReceipt/blinkereceipt-ios/README.md

 # BlinkEReceipt Integration Instructions

-This is a framework which extends the [BlinkReceipt SDK](https://github.com/BlinkReceipt/blinkreceipt-ios) to enable e-receipt parsing functionality
+This is a framework which extends the [BlinkReceipt SDK](https://github.com/BlinkReceipt/blinkreceipt-ios) to enable e-receipt parsing functionality.
+You must first install the BlinkReceipt framework according to the instructions in that repository.

 ## Installation with CocoaPods